Najee Harris Player Prop Bets for NFL Week 11 | Pittsburgh vs. Los Angeles 11/21/2021

 Recent Performances

-- In last week's matchup with the Lions, Harris ran for 105 yards on 26 carries (averaging 4.0 yards per carry).
+- In last week's matchup against the Lions, Harris carried the ball 26 times for 105 yards (4.0 yards per carry).

 Harris' Pittsburgh Teammates